etan18/Obsidian-Notes/Cognitive Science/sleep.md

 - Sleep within 24 hours is necessary for memories to be consolidated (for the memories to "stick")
 - NREM slow wave sleep quantity and quality are both correlated with retention of declarative memories
 - Sleep, particularly REM sleep, may help us abstract or generalize learned concepts better
-- Transcranial direct current simulation (tDCS) is an experimental technique which places electrodes on the forehead to amplify slow waves in the prefrontal cortex.
+- Transcranial direct current simulation (tDCS) is a [[brain waves#brain stimulation|brain stimulation]] technique which places electrodes on the forehead to amplify slow waves in the prefrontal cortex.
 This procedure, theoretically, could help increase slow wave sleep and thus enhance the consolidation of declarative memories.
 - There has not been a psychological condition which is not associated with abnormal sleep.

 #### sleep deprivation